 Visiting the Office

 The office is open from 9:00 a.m. – 4:30 p.m.
 Monday to Friday for staff, clients, and volunteers.
 Please book an appointment with staff should you wish to meet in person as drop-in services are not currently available.
-There will be an active screening for all individuals entering the building – you will be required to answer questions regarding COVID-19 transmission, wash and/or sanitize your hands.
+Please sign-in upon entry, and sanitize your hands.
 The use of facemasks are not mandatory in the office, however encouraged.